winrey/front-lock/README.md

 # front-locker
-An userful async locker🔐 for frontend (web).
+An useful async locker🔐 for frontend (web).

 _No need for Database._